mrstelmach/Deploy-ML-Model-on-Heroku-with-FastAPI/files_for_review/model_card.md

 ## Metrics

 F1 score is used as a main model performance metric.
 Precision and recall are also tracked.
 The current performance for both train and test datasets (and additionally for various data slices) is available in [performance.csv](https://github.com/mrstelmach/Deploy-ML-Model-on-Heroku-with-FastAPI/blob/main/starter/data/performance.csv) file.
-The most recent model achieves **0.73** F1 score for test dataset.
+The most recent model achieves **0.73** F1 score, **0.80** precision and **0.67** recall on the test dataset.

 ## Ethical Considerations